MOUKZ/chat_package/README.md

     ChatMessage(isSender: false, text: 'wow that is cool'), ];
 ```
--- plese note that only one of the following [text,imageUrl,imagePath,audioUrl,audioPath ] must not be null at a time if more is provided an error will occure
+-- please note that only one of the following [text,imageUrl,imagePath,audioUrl,audioPath ] must not be null at a time if more is provided an error will occure
 ```dart
 ChatMessage(isSender: false, text: 'your.text')
 ChatMessage(isSender: false, imageUrl: image.url')